MGL c.183 Conveyances by deed, mortgage discharge

-MGL c.
-93, s.114 "Psychologically impacted" Properties.
+MGL c.93, § 114 "Psychologically impacted" properties.
 Sellers and brokers do not have to disclose to buyers or tenants the fact that a property is perceived to be tainted by the health of a previous occupant, a murder or suicide, or paranormal phenomena.
 However, they may not be deceitful in answers to questions about the property.

-Manual of Instructions for the Survey of Lands and Preparation of Plans 2006, Mass.
-Land Court (see additional resources below).
+Manual of instructions for the survey of lands and preparation of plans, Mass.
+Land Court, 2006.

-Massachusetts Registries of Deeds, Mass.
+Massachusetts Registry of Deeds, Mass.
 Secretary of State

 Brennan v.
 DeCosta, 24 Mass.
 App.
 Ct.
 968 (1987)